dimitrskpl/promis-spatial-bias-mitigation/README.md

     * Source: [Census Gazetteer Files 2021](<https://www.census.gov/geographies/reference-files/time-series/geo/gazetteer-files.2021.html>)
     * The file was obtained by navigating to the "Census Tracts" section and clicking on "Download the National Census Tracts Gazetteer Files."

-All datasets are compressed into a single archive located at `data/datasets/datasets.zip`

 ---

 ## Experiments